Blessings to you and your loved ones – permanently, in Jesus’ name (Phil 2:9,10; Col 1:12-19; 3:15-17)!

 – No hint or instruction for Christians to observe feasts and festivals, such as “Christmas”, et al.

 Please remain calm reading this, and remember Is 1:18; 5:18-21; and Hos 4:6… but also Phil 4:6-7!
 And God’s peace shall be yours, that tranquil state of a soul assured of its salvation through Jesus Christ, and so fearing nothing from God and being content in peace which transcends all understanding shall garrison and mount guard over your hearts and minds in Christ Jesus”.
 Also ponder v.
 8. Consider Eph 4:12-25, but also 1 Cor 11:29,30.
 It is thus ignorant to harbor any fear from God if you don’t act out this so-called special “festive season” – God will not retaliate by punishing you in some form or another.
-See the paper “The Gospel”)!
+See the meditation “The Gospel”)!

 Observe how one system keeps you in bondage of an Old, while the other frees you into a lasting new glory – but only in Christ!
 This raises the valid question: why do most “Christians” not see different results?
 Why do people grope at cover-up answers by preachers and neglect the answer Jesus gave in Mk 7:13; 12:24?
 Even Mt 15:6-9?

 As a good example, test the popular statement: “… Three wise men at the crib with babe Jesus in Bethlehem…”.
 What is wrong in this statement?
 It is amazing to see how many “Christians” have even all the basic facts around the birth of Jesus Christ wrong [due to wrong teachings/tradition].
 A valid question then is, what about your ideas on what Jesus actually taught (Mt 15:6-9; Eph 4:13; Gal 1:6-9; 2 Cor 11:1-4)?

 Some elementary [and some logical] Biblical facts around the birth of Jesus Christ